 Potable Water Supply

 Within Frederick’s town limits, there are three entities involved with public potable water supply (water fit for consumption by humans and other animals).
-All water services on the east side of I-25 are Town of Frederick customers.
+Those suppliers are the Town of Frederick, Central Weld County Water District, and Left Hand Water District.
+All residents on the east side of I-25 are Town of Frederick customers.

 For certain areas where the town’s distribution system has not been extended, such as Frederick West Business Park, Central Weld County Water District (CWCWD) provides service from their transmission mains.
 Left Hand Water District supplies all public potable water demand on the west side of Interstate 25 (I-25).